990aa/kivixa/docs/CANVAS_CLIPPING_SYSTEM.md

 ## Overview

 The Canvas Clipping System ensures that all drawing operations stay strictly within the defined canvas boundaries.
-This prevents strokes from "bleeding" onto the workspace area, providing a clean professional look and preventing rendering artifacts.
+This prevents strokes from "bleeding" onto the workspace area, providing a clean  look and preventing rendering artifacts.

 ## Problem Statement